Stowe Recreation Path: Awards

 Initiated at home, supported by State and Federal programs, and winner of numerous awards, the Stowe Recreation Path helps visitors and residents alike enjoy one of New England's - and the Nation's - most beautiful valleys.

 The Recreation Path today

 The Stowe Recreation Path draws many tourists, both from in-state and out-of-state.
-The residents of Stowe and surrounding areas cooperated to fund and build the Recreation Path, and their pride in it is very evident.
-The path starts behind the Community Church and ends a little ways away behind Topnotch.
+The residents of Stowe and surrounding areas cooperated to fund and build the Recreation Path.
+The path starts behind the Community Church and ends behind Topnotch.

 It is open 365 days a year and popular activities on the path are biking, inline skating, and walking in the summer, and cross-country skiing and snowshoeing in the winter.